-- Similarly, during transportation of medicine through various modes such as air, truck etc. At the end of the journey, you might notice that the few temperature escalations happened during the journey.
+- Similarly, during the transportation of medicine through various modes such as air, truck, etc. At the end of the journey, you might notice that a few temperature escalations happened during the journey.
 Hence you will check the MKT before accepting or rejecting the goods.

-This is a regular practice which was commonly practised until a few years ago.
+This is a regular practice that was commonly practiced until a few years ago.
 Now various local authorities and medicine manufacturers do not accept MKT as a standard practice.
 Hence you may check before completely going by the criteria of MKT.

 How to use data loggers for calculating MKT?

-We will consider few examples of calculation of MKT using data loggers.
+We will consider a few examples of calculation of MKT using data loggers.